 When Crutchley was summoned to the meeting, he went in his flagship, the heavy cruiser AUSTRALIA, for reasons of speed.
 His command was patrolling in two separate groups.
 The northern group was under command of Captain Frederick L. Riefkohl of the heavy cruiser VINCENNES.
 The southern group was in principle under command of Captain Howard D. Bode of the heavy cruiser CHICAGO.
 It appears that Crutchley's force, having been put together in haste, was unsurprisingly not used to working together, command and control arrangements being poorly defined and confusing.

 Even as the meeting was going on, Japanese scout floatplanes flew over the escort force.
 They were regarded as friendlies because their running lights were on, and the Allied fleet was not on alert.
-Crutchley was not informed of the appearance of the scout planes, though he would have known what they meant.
+Crutchley was not informed of the appearance of the scout planes, though he might well have guessed what they meant.
 Mikawa's fleet closed towards Guadalcanal in the darkness.
 Radio intercepts indicated the presence of the US Navy carrier force, but Mikawa still had no idea of its location or its intentions.
 That was the one piece of good luck the Allies were going to have that night: the Japanese had a low opinion of American fighting capabilities in general, but Midway had demonstrated to them that US naval air power had to be reckoned with, and that reckoning necessarily factored into Mikawa's battle plans.

 * At 0100 hours on Sunday, 9 August, Mikawa's strike force cruised through the channel between Savo Island and Guadalcanal.
 The Japanese warships encountered a destroyer, the USS BLUE, on picket duty, but even though the BLUE had radar and the Japanese did not, the destroyer failed to notice the intruders and turned away.
 The IJN instead relied on well-trained lookouts using wide-aperture binoculars to give them a degree of night vision.
 At 0136 hours a Japanese lookout spotted the core of the Allied southern force, consisting of the heavy cruisers CHICAGO and CANBERRA and the destroyers PATTERSON and BAGLEY.
-Mikawa passed out a command, transmitted with hooded blinker lights from ship to ship:
+Mikawa issued a command, transmitted with hooded blinker lights from ship to ship:

 That meant launching torpedoes, since the Japanese relied heavily on their superb long-range Type 93 "Long Lance" torpedo, superior to any weapon of its type in the world and far superior to American torpedoes, plagued by bugs that wouldn't be completely fixed for another year.
-Even though the Allies had taken a bitter taste of the Long Lance during the sea battles for Java, they still didn't really understand what they were up against -- thanks to the long range of these torpedoes and the fact they didn't leave a trail of bubbles.
-All anyone who got hit by them really knew was that they had been blown out of the water.
+Even though the Allies had taken a bitter taste of the Long Lance during the sea battles for Java, they still didn't really understand what they were up against -- thanks to the long range of these torpedoes, and the fact they didn't leave a trail of bubbles, all anyone who got hit by them really knew was that they had been blown out of the water.
 Mikawa followed with another order:

 ALL SHIPS ATTACK